 Remember, a business plan is both for your benefit and that of potential investors; banks, angel investors and business partners will likely want to see your business plan before moving forward and financially backing your business.
 A strong business plan makes you look trustworthy and intelligent which will help convince potential partners to work with you and financial partners to invest in your business.
 Take as much time as you need to research, go over critical details and outline financial plans and projections.

-Unless you have a large amount of money you plan to invest in your retail store, you will likely need to secure outside financing.
+Unless you have a large amount of money you plan to invest in your retail store, you will likely need to secure third-party small business financing.
 For most entrepreneurs, this means a small business loan through a bank or brokerage firm.

 When seeking a loan, determine exactly how much you will need and how long you will need access to outside funding before a loan will need to be repaid.
 This should be included in your business plan.
 Be prepared to discuss specifically how you will use your loan, like inventory purchasing, rent and utilities or marketing.